clandestine-avocado/camera-doorbell-deepstack/README.md

 ```

-# Final Python Script for Taking a Picture, Sharing the picture, and pushing MQTT to HA, Combined:
+# Python Script for Taking a Picture, Sharing the picture, and pushing MQTT to HA, Combined:

+This script functions fine with the setup so far; however I would like to have motion detection and object recocnition running when the doorbell is *not* being pressed.
+Eventually, instead of using the ```camera.capture``` funtion to take snapshots, I will integrate Motion and call a snapshot via a HTTP request.

 ```python

 import RPi.GPIO as GPIO